Time limits for discrimination claims

 Most claims to an Employment Tribunal must be made within strict time frames - the tribunal must receive a claim within 3 months minus 1 day from the date of the first act(s) you are complaining about.
 For example in an unfair dismissal claim it would be three months from the date of your dismissal.

 In discrimination cases, claims must be lodged within three months (minus one day) of the act or acts of discrimination about which you are complaining.
 Where there has been continuing discrimination or a series of acts of discrimination, the date from which the time limit starts to run will differ.
 It can be difficult to determine if your case involves a series of linked acts or separate distinct acts, but this can affect the time limits.
-Please contact our helpline or use the links below to determine if your claim is in time.
+Please contact the Equality Advisory and Support Service (EASS) Helpline or use the links below to determine if your claim is in time.

 Pension claims for part-time workers